oddbird/oddleventy/content/blog/2024/testing-fastapi.md

 This [pytest fixture] is scoped to the test `"session"`, which means it will be automatically created once and shared across all tests.
-We start by obtaining a `db_url` from our application settings.
-This contains the credentials to connect to the database engine.
+We start by obtaining a `db_url` from our application settings, which contains the credentials to connect to the database engine.
 We then create a new SQLAlchemy engine with the same credentials, but with a different database name defined in `test_db_name`.

 [pytest fixture]: https://docs.pytest.org/en/stable/explanation/fixtures.html

 We then `try` to drop the tables from the test database.
 If the database doesn't exist, we create it.
 Finally, we create all the tables in the test database.
-We now have an isolated database for our tests.
+We now have an isolated database for our tests!

-Now let's review our application code to figure out how to insert this new
+Let's review our application code to figure out how to insert this new engine:
-engine:

 ```python
 # File: app/main.py